-The principal activity of the Company is to act as an investment holding company and distribution of electronic parts and semiconductors.
+The principal activity of the Company is to act as an investment holding company and distribution of electronic parts and semiconductors and other commodities.

 There have been no significant changes in the nature of these activities during the financial year.
-The Company commenced commercial operations during the financial year.